triton-inference-server/server/deploy/nebius/README.md

 configuration/labels, and their source revisions and SHA-256 hashes.
 This is the full ONNX-capable server image, not an SDK, minimal or LLM-specific image.

+The pinned image was exercised on a single L40S in `eu-north1` with NVIDIA driver **580.173.02**.
+The image's runtime API reports **CUDA 13.4**; its ONNX Runtime library is **1.28.0**, and the serving API reports **Triton 2.72.0**.
+GPU inference passed the numerical reference check with TF32 disabled.

 The [26.08 release notes](https://docs.nvidia.com/deeplearning/triton-inference-server/release-notes/rel-26-08.html)
-list ONNX Runtime 1.28.0 and GPUs with compute capability 7.5 or later.
-At the time this example was prepared, that page had conflicting CUDA versions and an incomplete minimum-driver field.
-Treat this pin as a candidate until GPU initialization and inference pass on your selected platform.
-An L40S is a reasonable single-GPU candidate, but no region's capacity or preset is assumed.
-If another release is required, update the pin and Dockerfile together and repeat the tests; do not use `latest` or assume a TensorRT-LLM image's driver matrix applies to the full server image.
+had conflicting CUDA details and an incomplete minimum-driver field when this example was prepared.
+The observed combination above is evidence for that specific setup, not a general driver-compatibility matrix or a region-capacity guarantee.
+Revalidate other platforms, drivers or image releases; update the pin and Dockerfile together if changing the base, and do not use `latest`.

 ## Prepare the model and image